kaapstorm/samuel/02_samuel_and_sarah.rst

 He popped into the bakery.
 Joseph had taken over the business, and although he didn't do things the same way as Samuel, the business was going fine.
-Well, even, Samuel had to admit.
+Even well, Samuel had to admit.

 Samuel became an instance celebrity.
 A lot of people came into the bakery to see him.
 A lot of people; there were queues outside every